Affiliate disclosure: This post contains no paid placement.

 FAQ

-How long does the drive from Dakar to Saint-Louis actually take?
+How long does the drive actually take?

-With a private driver and no major stops: 4.5–5 hours.
-By sept-place with the standard stops: 5.5–6.5 hours.
-By coach: 6–7 hours.
+Private driver, no major stops: 4.5–5 hours.
+Sept-place with the usual stops: 5.5–6.5 hours.
+Coach: 6–7 hours.

 Is the road safe?